MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/using-mrt-for-converted-desktop-apps-and-games.md

 install the app plus any appropriate language(s) based on the user's Windows language preferences.

 <h2>Footnotes</h2>
-1. This paper provides no further motivation for localization itself; it is assumed the reader already understands this.
+<a name="footnote1" href="#footnote1_ref">1.</a> This paper provides no further motivation for localization itself; it is assumed the reader already understands this.
-2. Historically this stood for "Modern Resource Technology" but the term "Modern" has been discontinued.
-The resource manager might also be known as MRM (Modern Resource Manager) or PRI (Package Resource Index).
+<a name="footnote2" href="#footnote2_ref">2.</a> Historically this stood for "Modern Resource Technology" but the term "Modern" has been discontinued.
+The resource manager might also be known as MRM (Modern Resource Manager)
+or PRI (Package Resource Index).
-3. This table doesn't include non-localization tasks, such as providing high-resolution or high-contrast application icons.
-See MSDN for more information about providing multiple assets for tiles, icons, etc.
+<a name="footnote3" href="#footnote3_ref">3.</a> This table doesn't include non-localization tasks, such as providing high-resolution or high-contrast application icons.
+See MSDN for more information about providing multiple
+assets for tiles, icons, etc.
-4. The specifics of scale factor are not covered here
+<a name="footnote4" href="#footnote4_ref">4.</a> The specifics of scale factor are not covered here
-5. Note that there are restrictions on the lengths of some of these strings; see [the **VisualElements** topic on MSDN](https://msdn.microsoft.com/en-us/library/windows/apps/br211471.aspx) for more information
+<a name="footnote5" href="#footnote5_ref">5.</a> Note that there are restrictions on the lengths of some of these strings; see [the **VisualElements** topic on MSDN](https://msdn.microsoft.com/en-us/library/windows/apps/br211471.aspx)
+for more information
-6. There is no requirement to use these exact resource names - you can choose your own - but whatever you choose must exactly match whatever is in the `.resw` file.
+<a name="footnote6" href="#footnote6_ref">6.</a> There is no requirement to use these exact resource names - you can choose your own - but whatever you choose must exactly match whatever is in the `.resw` file.
-7. You can choose any other directory you want, but be sure to substitute that in future commands
+<a name="footnote7" href="#footnote7_ref">7.</a> You can choose any other directory you want, but be sure to substitute that in future commands
-8. It's also possible to use the same base filename but with embedded qualifiers, such as `strings.lang-en.dll` and `strings.lang-fr.dll`, but using directories with the language codes is conceptually simpler so it's what we'll focus on.
+<a name="footnote8" href="#footnote8_ref">8.</a> It's also possible to use the same base filename but with embedded qualifiers, such as `strings.lang-en.dll` and `strings.lang-fr.dll`, but using directories with the language codes
+is conceptually simpler so it's what we'll focus on.
-9. Note that if your app already has an `AssemblyResolve` handler for other purposes, you will need to integrate the resource-resolving code with your existing code.
+<a name="footnote9" href="#footnote9_ref">9.</a> Note that if your app already has an `AssemblyResolve` handler for other purposes, you will need to integrate the resource-resolving code with your existing code.